 Genetic testing will identify the type of gene variation that a patient has.
 There is some relationship between the genetic variation and CF severity, but it is not simple to predict.
 CF severity varies even in people with the same gene variation.
 This may be caused by other genetic and environmental factors.

 Knowing your CF genes is like knowing your blood type.
 It’s interesting, but will not tell you how healthy a child will be, how well they will do in life or how long they will live.

-Regional Genetic Services within New Zealand can discuss with those couples at risk of having children with CF, the genetic risk and the reproductive options available.
+Regional Genetic Health Services in New Zealand can discuss with those couples at risk of having children with CF, the genetic risk and the reproductive options available.
 These options could include prenatal testing and pre-implantation genetic diagnosis (PGD).

 Genetic Health Service – Northern Hub

 Genetic Health Service – Central Hub